Giorgio Calvi di Bergolo: Biography

 He was born into a family of the Piedmontese nobility, as the eldest son and second child of Giorgio Lorenzo Calvi Conte di Bergolo (1852-1924) and his wife, Baroness Anna Guidobono-Cavalchini-Roero-San Severino (1862-1929).
 His elder sister, Matilda Emilia Francesca Maria Calvi dei conti di Bergolo (1885-1949) married Prince Aage of Denmark.
 Giorgio pursued a military career as a cavalry officer and participated in the First World War as a bombardier officer, fighting on the Karst Plateau and earning a Silver Medal of Military Valor, three Bronze medals and War Cross for Military Valor.
 After the end of the war, he taught horse riding (of which he had been a champion in his youth) at the Royal Cavalry School in Pinerolo.

 On 9 July 1923 he married Princess Yolanda of Savoy, eldest daughter of King Victor Emmanuel III, against the wishes of old Queen Mother Margherita, who would have preferred a higher match for her granddaughter (Queen Margherita had hoped to marry her to Edward, Prince of Wales).
+However, Queen Elena was reportedly supportive of the match, and the King even briefly considered creating him Duke of Montemagno.
 The marriage was held in the Pauline Chapel; they had five children, Maria Ludovica (born in 1924), Giorgio (born and died in 1925), Vittoria (born in 1927), Guja (born in 1930) and Pier Francesco (born in 1933).

 In 1935 he was appointed inspector of cavalry in Libya, and from 1937 to 1940 he commanded the Regiment "Nizza Cavalleria" (1st).
 In June 1940, after Italy's entry into World War II, he was given command of the Libyan Cavalry Group; he was promoted to brigadier general on 1 October 1940, and in February 1941 he became chief of staff of the liaison office with Panzer Army Africa, a post he held for a year.
 On 1 March 1942 he replaced General Gavino Pizzolato at the command of the 131st Armored Division "Centauro" (then stationed in Piedmont), which he led during the Tunisian campaign from late 1942 (when he was promoted to major general) to April 1943, earning success at the battle of Kasserine Pass in February 1943; in a later incident he temporarily assumed command of a German battalion who had been left without commander and was awarded the Iron Cross.
 On 7 April 1943, after the division had suffered heavy casualties in the battle of El Guettar and most of its surviving units had been attached to other Italian and German divisions, Calvi di Bergolo was repatriated.